MathewMbwogge/MathewMbwogge/README.md

 I am a project management professional with several years spanning civil society organisations.
 - *I am currently working as Project Officer and on some coding projects.*
 - *In my free time, I generate social media content, do coding, and write research articles.*
-- *I wish to learn more of programming moving forward and establish a career in the Tec inisdustry*
+- *I wish to learn more of programming moving forward and establish a career in the Tec industry*

 ## Qualifications
 - *Public Health for Eye Care*